-Pennsylvania Earns a B-Minus on State Report Card, Ranks Seventh in Nation
+Pennsylvania Earns a B-Minus on State Report Card, Ranks Eighth in Nation

 Download Education Week's Exclusive Report Card

-This year, Pennsylvania finishes seventh among the 50 states and the District of Columbia, with an overall score of 80.5 out of 100 points and a grade of B-minus.
+This year, Pennsylvania finishes eighth among the 50 states and District of Columbia, with an overall score of 80.1 out of 100 points and a grade of B-minus.
 The nation as a whole posts a grade of C.

-Diving into the findings for the three graded indices, Pennsylvania earns a B-minus in the Chance-for-Success category and ranks 15th.
+Diving into the findings for the three graded indices, Pennsylvania earns a B in the Chance-for-Success category and ranks 15th.
 The average state earns a C-plus.
-In School Finance, Pennsylvania receives a B and ranks eighth, while for the K-12 Achievement Index it finishes 10th with a grade of C. The average state earns grades of C and C-minus in School Finance and K-12 Achievement, respectively.
+In School Finance, Pennsylvania receives a B-minus and ranks 11th, while for the K-12 Achievement Index it finishes eighth with a grade of C. The average state earns grades of C and C-minus in School Finance and K-12 Achievement, respectively.

-Pennsylvania’s 2016 Highlights Report includes results for each of the nearly-40 indicators that make up Quality Counts’ overall grading rubric.
-This year’s State Highlights Report also contains the special analysis of student achievement in the NCLB era.
+Pennsylvania’s 2014 Highlights Report includes the state’s full report card, including results for each of the nearly-40 indicators that make up Quality Counts’ overall grading rubric.
+This year’s State Highlights Report also includes the Early Education Index and a special analysis of data on enrollment in early-childhood programs.

 Vol. 34, Issue 16